bwarren2/objective_impeachment/PITCHME.md

 The aid was released on Sept 11.

-This is like rescinding the demand after the cops announce an inquiry.
+This is like rescinding the demand after the cops announce an inquiry; it doesn't undo the crime.

 ---